froatsnook/bardcode/README.md

-Render 1-D barcodes to canvas or svg.
+Render 1-D barcodes to canvas, svg, or path.
 Supports Code 128, 3 of 9, 2 of 5, EAN, and more.

 ## Why?
+This barcode library has no dependencies 👍.

 This barcode library specializes in its use of the canvas API.
 You provide a canvas (be it in a browser or with [node-canvas](https://github.com/Automattic/node-canvas)), and then specify where the barcode should be drawn, how large it should be, and at what angle.

 Other barcode libraries that I found created pngs or svgs directly and were not very flexible in the output size (i.e. no `maxWidth` option).
 Rendering directly to a canvas allows for a flexible API if that's your target anyway.